Dose-Response - A Publication of International Hormesis Society

 Geisel School of Medicine

 Natural and synthetic glucocorticoids (GCs) have been used for decades to suppress inflammation.
 In this paper, we re-examine the role of the endogenous GC, cortisol, as a primary homeostatic regulator of the human inflammatory response to injury.
 Our data show that cortisol regulation of innate immunity can be both pro-inflammatory and anti-inflammatory.
 Using a human model of in vivo cortisol depletion, we first show that baseline (diurnal) cortisol concentrations do not exert an anti-inflammatory effect.
 This is the first clue that cortisol regulation of inflammation is not represented by a linear dose-response relationship.
 We next show in surgical patients that cortisol does exert an acute anti-inflammatory effect over a carefully regulated range of physiologic cortisol concentrations.
 Finally, transient pre-treatment of healthy humans with cortisol induces a bi-phasic response during a later, delayed systemic inflammatory response: an intermediate cortisol concentration augments inflammation while a high cortisol concentration is neither pro- nor anti-inflammatory.
 Based on these findings and the work of others, we propose a new paradigm that identifies cortisol regulation of human inflammation as both dualistic—it is pro- and anti-inflammatory—and dynamic, it evolves over time.

 Yeager, Mark P.; Pioli, Patricia; and Guyre, Paul M., "Cortisol Exerts Bi-Phasic Regulation of Inflammation in Humans" (2010).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 757.